Top Menu

 On the right-hand side, I removed a 2x4.
 There was another stud right beside it, which, according to my measurements, had to stay in place.
 I glued and nailed a 1/2" trim piece on the outside edge of that stud.

-A platform or base was built out of 2x material to bring the baseboard right below the lowest drawer.
+A platform or base was built from 2x material to bring the baseboard below the lowest drawer.

 INSTALLING THE BASE CABINET